 mmc comexp.msc /32

-IOServer will registering itself every time it is run.
+IOServer will register itself every time it is run.

 Multiple instances of IOServer running on the same machine